St. Mirren

 St. Mirren is a football club based in Paisley, Scotland, playing their home matches at The SMISA Stadium.
 Follow St. Mirren on FotMob for live match updates, detailed statistics, squad information, transfer news, and comprehensive performance analytics.

-St. Mirren have been in strong form recently, winning 3 of their last 5 matches (60% win rate).
-They have scored 6 goals and conceded 4 during this period.
-Defensively, they have been solid, conceding an average of 0.8 goals per game.
-In the FA Cup, they faced a 2-1 win against Partick Thistle.
-In the Premiership, they faced a 0-1 loss to Rangers, a 2-1 win against Falkirk, a 2-0 win against Aberdeen, and a 0-1 loss to Celtic.
+St. Mirren have been in solid form recently, winning 2 of their last 5 matches (40% win rate).
+They have scored 5 goals and conceded 5 during this period.
+In the Premiership Relegation Group, they faced a 0-3 loss to Kilmarnock, a 2-0 win against Aberdeen, and a 1-1 draw with Dundee United.
+In the Premiership Qualification, they faced a 1-1 draw with Partick Thistle, and a 1-0 win against Partick Thistle.

 Recent results for St. Mirren: